Seattle police staffing woes prompt emergency dispatch plan

-SEATTLE (AP) — Seattle’s police department is sending detectives and non-patrol officers to respond to emergency calls because of a shortage of patrol officers that union leaders fear will become worse because of COVID-19 vaccine mandates.
+SEATTLE (AP) — Seattle’s police department is sending detectives and non-patrol officers to respond to emergency calls because of a shortage of patrol officers.

 KOMO reports the department has lost more than 300 officers over the past year.
 Nearly 300 more could face termination if they do not comply with an Oct.
 18 deadline to be vaccinated against the coronavirus.